Diaper bag packed with baby essentials including diapers, wipes, bottle, hat, clothes, and sippy cup.

 What to Pack in Your Diaper Bag

-Parents often wonder what to put in a diaper bag, or even what to keep in a diaper bag for everyday outings.
-The truth is, what you carry in your diaper bag depends on where you’re going, how long you’ll be out, the weather, and your baby’s age and needs.
+Parents often wonder what to put in a diaper bag for everyday convenience, and what diaper bag essentials are handy for specific outings.
+What you carry in your diaper bag depends on where you’re going, how long you’ll be out, the weather, and your baby’s age and needs.

 Diapering Essentials

-Diapers.
+1. Diapers.
+The top diaper bag item!
 A good rule of thumb is one diaper for every two or three hours you’ll be away, plus one or two extras just in case.
-You can check out our guide on how many diapers newborns generally need to help you prepare.
+You can check out our guide on how many diapers a day you may need to help you prepare.

 Feeding and Soothing Essentials